What's a winning business name? A business name that draws business in itself.

 What it means to you is that when you create a business name, you need to choose words that have the positive connotations that you want people to associate with your business – and make sure these connotations are suitable for your business.

 If you are starting a trucking business, for instance, you don’t want it to have a weak sounding or negative name, such as “Willow Twig Trucking” or “Kitten Transport”.
 You want a business name that conveys strength and reliability.
 A choice such as “Stone Creek Trucking” would be much better.
 Notice how all these names have a strong visual element.

 4) A winning business name needs to include information about what your business does.

 Chances are good that your new business is not going to become an international brand.
-It certainly isnt instantly going to become as well known as Nike.
+(Learn more about branding your small business.)
+It certainly isn’t instantly going to become as well known as Nike.
 So you need to be sure that your new business name at least gives your potential customers or clients some clues about what you actually do.
-Thats why you see so many landscaping businesses that have the word landscaping in their name, and hair styling businesses that include words such as salon or even hair designs in their names.
+That’s why you see so many landscaping businesses that have the word “landscaping” in their name, and hair styling businesses that include words such as “salon” or even “hair designs” in their names.

 Including information about what your business does in your business name also makes it easier for potential customers and/or clients to find your business in phone books and directories (both off and online).